VeniceUnleashed/VU-Docs/content/hosting/_index.md

 ---
 title: Server Hosting
+description: Information on how to setup and manage a VU server.
 weight: 2
 ---

-In this section you can find information on how to setup and maintain a VU server.
+In this section you can find information on how to setup and manage a VU server.

 ---